Rhode Island to leave "Christmas" out of tree ceremony

 The governor has argued that the term is consistent with the state's history of religious tolerance, and Hunsinger noted that Chafee's predecessor also used "holiday tree" on official invitations to the ceremonial lighting.

-Rhode Island was founded as a 17th century haven for religious dissidents from England and neighboring Massachusetts.
+Rhode Island was founded as a 17th century haven for religious dissidents from England and neighbouring Massachusetts.

 (Reporting by Jason McLure; Editing by Paul Thomasch and Ciro Scotti)